From the microphone brand, you should be recording with to the software you should use for editing; many topics are debated in audio recording.

 When an audio signal is sampled, the gathered information is stored in bits, and this is where bit depth becomes important.

-So, for example, an audio sample with a 24-bit depth will be capable of storing more nuances and, in turn, produce a more accurate representation than a 16-bit depth.
+So, for example, an audio sample with a 24-bit depth will be capable of storing more nuances and, in turn, producing a more accurate representation than a 16-bit depth.

 Below, you can see the maximum number of values each bit depth can store: